 So you’ve finally decided to build up a new online store or migrate the existing one.
 Either way - it’s about time!
 The next step is picking up the right platform.
 So far, the most common market offerings for startups and SMBs are Shopify vs WordPress.
 Both platforms have their strong sides and weaknesses.
-Instead of being caught in details, we need to find out which complies with your needs and resources best.
-Let’s take a look at how to leverage WordPress or Shopify for eCommerce.
+Instead of being caught in detail, we need to find out which complies with your needs and resources best.
+Let’s take a look at how to leverage WordPress or Shopify for eCommerce

 Now a bit more details on each.
 Shopify works as a website builder that everyone (read people without technical skills) can build an online store.
 Being a SaaS platform, it comes without the hurdles of managing hosting maintenance.
 In simple English, you rent a cloud service on a per-user/per-month basis.
 This gives you straightforward access to the platform features online.